EclecticGriffin/website/content/_index.md

 | 2018, Spring | CMPU 224 - Computer Organization    | Vassar College     |
 | 2017, Fall   | CMPU 224 - Computer Organization    | Vassar College     |
 | 2017, Spring | CMPU 224 - Computer Organization    | Vassar College     |

----

-#### About this site

-I made it using Zola and the Hyde theme (with a bunch of hacking), if things look weird, it's almost certainly my fault.
-Web design is not my forte.